 Priority service for Specific groups, centers or departments – see Additional Information for details.

-Siteman Cancer Center — Members receive priority access and study design consultation.
+Siteman Cancer Center : Members receive subsidized rates.

-OIC is a fee based facility.
-Consultation with OIC management is required before using this facility.
-All users must clarify with their laboratory PI regarding the User Fees prior to reserving a time on the calendar system or signing up for training or using the facility.
-To schedule an orientation/training session and for log in and usage instructions, email Walter Akers: firstname.lastname@example.org
+The Optical Imaging Core is a fee based core facility.
+Consultation with the OIC management is required before using this facility.
+All users must clarify with their laboratory PI regarding the User Fees prior to commencing studies in the facility.
+To discuss a project or obtain additional information, please email Julie Prior at firstname.lastname@example.org

-- Small animal fluorescence imaging using the multi-modal digital imaging system Kodak, ART, and custom DOT system
+- Small animal fluorescence imaging using the IVIS SpectrumCT, Bruker, Optix, and FMT systems

-- Technical support for microscopy, small animal imaging, and spectroscopic studies
+- Technical support for small animal imaging studies

-- Optix MX3 time-domain diffuse optical imaging system, with tunable laser excitation wavelength and associated filter sets for fluorescence lifetime (FLT) imaging
+- ART Optix MX3- time-domain Diffuse Optical Imaging system, tunable laser excitation wavelength and filter sets for fluorescence lifetime (FLT) imaging

 Siteman Cancer Center (SCC)